 >>> CLICK HERE TO BUY YOUR HOHO TICKET

-When it comes to accommodation in Málaga for your first trip, base yourself in the Old Town area or the trendy Soho district.
+Choose accommodation in Málaga in the Old Town area or the trendy Soho district.
 These adjoining areas are close to the city’s main attractions, have plenty of accommodation to suit all budgets and there are lots of restaurants and bars from which to choose.

 Mid-range apartment: Suites del Pintor

-This sunny, well-designed apartment in the Old Town is a great self-catering choice in Málaga.
+I stayed in this sunny, well-designed apartment in the Old Town which is a great self-catering choice in Málaga.
 The washing machine, Nespresso machine and roof terrace were bonuses, and there were a few good supermarkets close by.

 >>> CLICK HERE TO CHECK RATES & BOOK